 The list looks like just a random assortment of words, but Bradbury found a pattern revolving around his “old love and fright” of circuses and carnivals.
 He remembered his first ride on a merry-go-round, “the world spinning and the terrible horses leaping.”
 As he reflected on the associations around the words, characters emerged and carried the story forward, and he ended up returning to that terrifying carousel from his youth in Something Wicked This Way Comes.
 The story wasn’t memoir, but one born from the friction in his life, a friction that he was only able to decipher by stitching together the pattern of the words.

 I like doing an exercise like this because it offers a provocation.
-It’s a personal Rorschach test, a way to open those tightly shut doors of your mind and follow the surprising feather of a memory as it wafts through time’s secrets.
+It’s a personal Rorschach test, a way to open those tightly shut doors of your mind and follow the surprising feather of a memory.

 Exercises like these don’t have to be only focused on creating a new story idea.
 You might do something similar to warm up each day, just to get the pen moving on the page, or when you arrive at a patch of quicksand in your novel.
 Writing exercises can take you out of your usual frame, and sometimes the frame of the story is what holds it back most.
 The nice thing about prompts like these is that they feel like throwaway writing, so the pressure is diminished, and you can try something wild.
 Exercises also teach that much of writing happens on the fly.
 The conductor isn’t always waving his or her wand to orchestrate the symphony’s sounds.
 It’s good to chase your own notes, without direction, and let your ideas lead the way.